Ajn0r/pet-palace-api/README.md

 ## Credits

-Xavier Ordoquy [solution on medium.com](https://medium.com/django-rest-framework/limit-related-data-choices-with-django-rest-framework-c54e96f5815e) on how to limit the related data choises with Django REST framework.
+Xavier Ordoquy's [solution on medium.com](https://medium.com/django-rest-framework/limit-related-data-choices-with-django-rest-framework-c54e96f5815e) on how to limit the related data choises with Django REST framework.